Canada's First Fully Indigenized Dual Diploma

 Current Application Process

-Application Deadlines: We are currently accepting registration for next year's 2022 Indigenized Dual Diploma cohort, which will begin in July 2022.
+Application Deadlines: We are currently accepting registration for next year's 2022 Indigenized Dual Diploma cohort, which will begin in summer / fall 2022.
 There are a limited number of seats available and spots will be reserved as applications are received.
-The application deadline is May 31, 2022.
+Registration closes End of May 2022.

 Applicants are selected based on past academic records or a PLAR (Prior Learning Assessment and Recognition), a 500-word letter of intent and three letters of recommendation.